Did you know?

 How to Kill Flea Eggs

-It's always preferable to destroy flea eggs before they even hatch as opposed to letting them develop and then playing catch-up by chasing after adult fleas that can jump several feet and hide in tiny crevices around the home.
-Because adult fleas suck blood and can transmit some pretty dangerous diseases, we don't want them to develop in the first place.
+It's always preferable to destroy flea eggs before they even hatch as opposed to letting them develop and then playing catch-up.
+With adult fleas which can jump over a foot and hide in tiny crevices around the home, it's not an enjoyable game.
+Given that adult fleas suck blood and can transmit some pretty dangerous diseases, letting them develop is a risk that isn't worth taking.

 Natural Ways to Kill Flea Eggs

-Vacuuming - studies have shown that vacuuming can remove up to 90% of the eggs in carpet, in addition to getting rid of much of the larvae and larva food.
-Vacuuming should be a part of any flea control measure, so long as you remember to dispose of the bag afterwards.
-Otherwise, the fleas will just continue to live within the vacuum bag.
+Vacuuming - studies have shown that vacuuming can remove up to 90% of the eggs and larvae which are laying low in your carpets.
+Vacuuming should be a part of any flea control procedure, so long as you remember to dispose of the bag afterwards.
+If you don't, the fleas will thrive inside the bag and eventually crawl back out.

-Flea Comb - a flea comb can be used as another natural way to remove flea eggs.
-The eggs will get caught in the teeth of the comb.
-This, combined with other methods can help get rid of any eggs.
+Flea Comb - a flea comb can be used as another natural way of removing flea eggs.
+The eggs will get caught in the teeth of the comb and you can then drown or dispose of them immediately.

 Washer/Dryer - washing and drying clothing or bedding will kill flea eggs.
-The water from the washer should drown most of the eggs.
-Also make sure to dry on the hottest setting, as the heat will kill any remaining eggs.
+The water from the washer should drown most of the eggs, while a high-temperature cycle in the dryer should kill off any survivors.

 Other Ways to Kill Flea Eggs

 In addition to techniques that remove or kill the eggs, there are a large number of products on the market today that can prevent them from hatching.
-Products containing the insect growth regulators methoprene and pyripoxyfen stop eggs from hatching, interfere with larvae developing into pupae, and keep pupae from hatching into adults.
-Some of the approved for use on cats include:
+Products containing the insect growth regulators methoprene and pyripoxyfen stop eggs from hatching, interfere with larvae development into pupae, and keep pupae from hatching into adults.
+One of the approved-for-use treatments on cats includes:

-Sentinel for Cats - the active ingredient in these tablets (Lufenuron) prevents flea larvae from being able to break out of the egg.
-The essentially blocks the life cycle at the early stages and prevents fleas from developing into adults.
+Sentinel for Cats - the active ingredient in these tablets (Lufenuron) prevents flea larvae from being breaking out of their eggs.
+This essentially shuts down their life cycle at an early stage and prevents fleas from developing into adulthood.

 Products for use inside the home include Siphotrol Plus II Premise Spray and Precor 2000 Plus Premise Spray.
-You can also find flea foggers ('bombs') and cat flea collars containing IGRs, though these are not considered by most veterinarians to be very safe or effective in comparison to the home and pet sprays.
-Yard and lawn sprays which contain these same two ingredients are relatively safe to use because the active ingredients don't persist in the environment.
+You can also find flea foggers ('bombs') and cat flea collars containing IGRs, though these are not considered by most veterinarians to be very safe or effective in comparison to home and pet sprays.
+Yard and lawn sprays which contain these same two ingredients are relatively safe to use because the active ingredients don't linger in our environment.

-Flea control products containing methoprene or pyripoxyfen are extremely safe and effective when used according to label directions.
-They target flea metabolism, and have no direct effects on human or cat metabolism.
-Cat owners can use them on and around their pets with confidence, knowing that they are not risking their cats' or their own health in the process.
+Flea control products containing methoprene or pyripoxyfen are extremely safe and effective when used according to label instructions.
+They target the flea's metabolism and don't directly affect those of humans or cats.
+Cat owners can use them on and around their pets with confidence, knowing that they are not putting the health of their pet at risk.

 Frequently Asked Questions

-- How Long Does it Take for Flea Eggs to Hatch? - the time an egg takes to hatch depends entirely on the temperature and humidity, but it can range anywhere from 1 day to 2 weeks.
-Even lowering temperatures a small amount can significantly slow the time to hatch.
+- How Long Does it Take for Flea Eggs to Hatch? - the time an egg takes to hatch is proportional to the temperature and humidity; it can range anywhere from one day to a fortnight.
+By lowering the temperature a fraction, you can significantly slow the hatching time.

 - Can Fleas Lay Eggs on Humans? - it is possible, but unlikely.
 Human fleas, which are rare, can lay eggs on humans.
-Fortunately, most people deal with cat and dog fleas that will usually not lay eggs on humans.
+Fortunately, most people deal with animal fleas which will not lay eggs on human beings.

 - How Many Eggs Does a Flea Lay? - An adult female flea lays between 11 and 46 eggs per day.